US STOCKS-Tech stocks lift Nasdaq, banks weigh on S&P 500, Dow | Business

 US STOCKS-Tech stocks lift Nasdaq, banks weigh on S&P 500, Dow

-JPMorgan Chase & Co's third-quarter earnings trumped expectations, helped by global dealmaking boom and release of more loan loss reserves in signs of an improving economy.
-However, its shares fell 2.5% to weigh on the Dow and the S&P 500, after hitting a record high last week.
+However, banking shares were down 1.3%, tracking a fall in 10-year Treasury yield.
+JPMorgan Chase & Co fell 2.2% and weighed the most on the Dow and the S&P 500 despite its third-quarter earnings beating expectations, helped by global dealmaking boom and release of more loan loss reserves.

-The Nasdaq rose on Wednesday as technology stocks returned as market favorites amid concerns about rising inflation, while banking stocks slipped despite strong quarterly results from JPMorgan.
+The Nasdaq rose on Wednesday as investors moved into the perceived safety of technology stocks amid concerns about rising inflation, while a flattening Treasury yield curve hit banking stocks.

+A Labor Department report showed consumer prices increased solidly in September, further strengthening the case for interest-rate hike by the Federal Reserve.
+"If the recent pace of elevated inflation continues, that could push the Fed to start removing accommodation sooner rather than later, which could hurt stocks and other risk assets," said Nancy Davis, founder of Quadratic Capital Management in Greenwich, Connecticut.

+The Fed had last month said it would start cutting the pandemic-era stimulus in November, while the policymakers were about evenly divided on whether rate hikes will need to start next year or in 2023.
+However, following the latest inflation data, futures on the federal funds rate, which track short-term interest rate expectations, priced in a quarter-point tightening by September next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)